 This said, when it comes to infrastructure, COG is not only leading the way in terms of its ability to assemble light-gage steel buildings of virtually any size, but it is also the official approved distributor of EU-certified solar powered water desalination and purification systems in Somalia, Puntland, Mozambique, Uganda and Yemen.

 Says Laubscher, “COG has the ability to supply and install solar powered desalination plants that are able to produce from 1000 to 600,000 litres per day.
-At Chelsea Village in Mogadishu for example, where water is solely provided by WaterCap innovation, the system produces 20,000L per day out of a total maximum capacity of 100,000L per day.
+At Chelsea Village hotel in Mogadishu for example, where water is solely provided by WaterCap innovation, the system produces 20,000L per day out of a total maximum capacity of 100,000L per day.

 Local Feedback, Local Relationships